qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

 compute the world file parameters.
 The more coordinates you provide, the better the result will be.

-The first step is to start QGIS, load the Georeferencer Plugin (see Section :ref:`load_core_plugin`) and click on the |mGeorefRun| :sup:`Georeferencer` icon which appears in the QGIS toolbar menu.
+The first step is to start |qg|, load the Georeferencer Plugin (see Section :ref:`load_core_plugin`) and click on the |mGeorefRun| :sup:`Georeferencer` icon which appears in the |qg| toolbar menu.
 The Georeferencer Plugin dialog appears as shown in figure_georeferencer_1_.

 For this example, we are using a topo sheet of South Dakota from SDGS.
 It can